Predicting Reddit News Sentiment with Naive Bayes and Other Text Classifiers

 Our test size is 0.2, or 20%.
 This means that

-y_test contains 20% of our data which we reserve for testing.
+y_test contain 20% of our data which we reserve for testing.

-Just to reiterate, it's important to not fit the vectorizer on all of the data since we want a clean test set for evaluating performance.
+Just to reiterate, it's important to avoid fitting the vectorizer on all of the data since we want a clean test set for evaluating performance.
 Fitting the vectorizer on everything would result in data leakage, causing unreliable results since the vectorizer shouldn't know about future data.